-- 1. Complete the "Vehicle Deletion Information" on the Schedule A/E form; - 2.
-Submit the deleted vehicle's cab card and license plate along with the Schedule A/E form before the 5th of a month to be entitled to a credit for that month; - 3.
-Pay the difference, if any, between the fees paid on the original vehicle and the fees due on the replacement vehicle (a bill will be received from the Department of Revenue's Motor Carrier Services if an additional fee is required).
+- 1. Complete the "supplement" on your account on sd.motorcarrierconnect.com for an exchange of unit; - 2.
+Submit the deleted vehicle's cab card and license plate along with any other required documents before the 5th of a month to be entitled to a credit for that month. - 3.
+Pay the difference, if any, between the fees paid on the original vehicle and the fees due on the replacement vehicle (a bill will be emailed from the account agent if it is not paid).
 Note: If temporary operating authority is received prior to returning the deleted vehicle's license plates, additional fees may be due.

-All three steps must be completed before a new cab card and plates/decals can be issued.
+All three steps must be completed before a new cab card and plates can be issued.

-Note: The states of California and Idaho do not allow the transfer of fees and other jurisdictions with multi-part fee schedules may only allow credit on a portion of their fees
+The states of California and Idaho do not allow the transfer of fees and other jurisdictions with multi-part fee schedules may only allow credit on a portion of their fees.